mEyob/tagup-de-challenge/notes.md

 - Future direction
     - Build a dashboard (e.g. using Grafana) to visualize recent readings and current state of machines.
 For example, create a heatmap of machine id vs state
     - 7-day rolling STD - period selected arbitrarily
-    - threshold for alarming the start of faulty mode needs to be experimented
+    - Threshold for alarming the start of faulty mode needs to be experimented
     - Alternative approach:
         - use the model: f(t) = w_0 + w_1 * sin(2pi * t/T + phi) + e
         - transform this to linear using the trignometric identity and use linear regression